Information Assurance Program (IAP) - Control Validation Testing

-The Control Validation Testing (CVT) is focused on pre-production testing.
-ComplianceForge's CVT is based on established processes used by the US Government (e.g., FISMA, DIACAP, DIARMF) to validate the existence and functionality of controls, prior to a system, application or service going into production.
-In US Government language, this is commonly referred to as Information Assurance (IA) or Security Testing & Evaluation (ST&E).
-We "civilianized" this concept of IA/ST&E to create a method to enable cybersecurity and privacy personnel to work with your organization's existing System Development Life Cycle (SDLC) / Project Development Life Cycle (PDLC) to ensure privacy and cybersecurity principles are designed and built-into your systems, applications and services!
+The Information Assurance Program (IAP) is focused on pre-production testing.
+ComplianceForge's IAP is based on established processes used by the US Government (e.g., FISMA, DIACAP, DIARMF) to validate the existence and functionality of controls, prior to a system, application or service going into production.
+In US Government language, this is commonly referred to as Certification & Accreditation (CA) or Security Testing & Evaluation (ST&E).
+We "civilianized" this concept of CA/ST&E to create a method to enable cybersecurity and privacy personnel to work with your organization's existing System Development Life Cycle (SDLC) / Project Development Life Cycle (PDLC) to ensure privacy and cybersecurity principles are designed and built-into your systems, applications and services!

 - Removal of "security roadblocks" by embedding cybersecurity and privacy into the SDLC/PDLC from project kick-off through the "go live" data.

 - Having evidence of both cybersecurity and privacy principles being identified and implemented by design (e.g., EU GDPR compliance)

 - Utilizing a customized control sets that defines Minimum Security Requirements (MSR) specific to the project undergoing review.

 - A data-centric view across systems, applications, services and third-parties that enables situational awareness of both cybersecurity and privacy risks.

 - A Project Risk Register (PRR) that tracks risks and the associated remediation actions (e.g., Plan of Action & Milestones (POA&M)).

 - A formal method of getting stakeholder accountability for residual risk.

 Why Should I Buy The IAP?
 What Actually Requires "Pre-Production Testing" To Be Performed?